 Another source of confusion is that many potential flippers believe they can avoid taxation if they roll the proceeds of the sale into purchasing another project to flip (i.e., the property ladder theory).
 The truth is, if you’re considered to be in the trade or business of flipping real estate, this is not possible, as this treatment isn’t allowed for property held for resale.

 House flipping is obviously a costly business, with numerous expenses incurred along the way.
-Most of these expenses are not immediately deductible.
+If you are operating as a business you may think you can find tax deductions to lower your tax obligation.
+Unfortunately, most of the home flipping expenses are not immediately tax deductible.
 Instead, they must be capitalized into (i.e. added to) the basis (the original value) of the residence.
 Capitalized costs include:

 - The cost of the home itself

 - Equipment depreciation